TechniqueSoftware/frontend-challenge/README.md

 ### Getting Started

+Two projects are available – Vue and React.
+If you haven't used either framework, and you're most experienced with Angular, we suggest using Vue.

-Clone, bootstrap and start the project:
+Clone, bootstrap and start a project:

 ```
 $ git clone git@github.com:TechniqueSoftware/frontend-challenge.git